• About

 My objective is to meditate.
 And here is a conversation with myself while settling into today's objective.

 Objective: Sit in a comfortable position, hands interlaced resting at my belly, palms up, eyes closed.
 Spine straight from root to crown.
 Focus my awareness on the breath.
 Breathe in, slowly, lingering on the last inhale ever so slightly before starting to breathe out.
-Melting the tension in my neck and shoulders as I slow the patient exhale.
+Melting the tension in my neck and shoulders as I patiently exhale.

 Me: Oh that feels good.
 So relaxing.
 I am lighter than ever.
 I feel loose.
 I wonder what that sound is?
 Is the radio still on?
 Are those water drops hitting the roof?
 Is that my hard drive?
 Is my hard drive going bad?